hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 Talking about the Eclipse Debugger in the following always relates to the Java Debugger.

 ### System boundaries
->What have you looked at exactly?
-Mention the boundaries of the system and state what is included and excluded.
-For example, in Chrome the system might be the developer tools.
-This ignores any JavaScript libraries which might add additional live capabilities to the tools or to the page currently developed.
-Another example are auto-testing setups which span a particular editor, testing framework, and auto-testing tool.

 We focus on parts of the Eclipse Debugger, which are facilitating liveness.
 These are the graphical tools allowing to inspect and modify runtime state, to modify runtime behavior and to evaluate code snippets at runtime.
 Although these features depend on the available features of the underlying JVM, we focus only on the Eclipse Debugger implementation.

 The "Scrapbook Page" does not directly belong to the Eclipse Debugger, but we also look at that concept and implementation, because it fits in the context of liveness and builds upon the same code like some tools of the Eclipse Debugger.